Meulymooh/dynamic-loading/readme.md

 ## Personal objective

-Being able to use the result of the exercise later for other puroposes.
+Being able to use the result of the exercise later for other purposes.

 ## Documentation